 The Jungfraujoch is a col in the Bernese Alps accessible by railway, ending at Europe’s highest mountain station.
 Highlights include views of spectacular mountain summits like the Eiger, Monch, and Jungfrau, and views of the large Eiger Glacier that nestles below them.
 The Sphinx observatory, one of the highest astronomical sighting stations in the world, is located here as well.
 Views are endless and pristine, though amenities are small with just a handful of restaurants.
 It’s a very long train ride from Zurich, taking about 4.5 hours, but the experience is unforgettable.

-Less than two hours away by train from Zurich, the tiny country of Liechtenstein is a bucket-list destination for many travelers.
+The tiny country of Liechtenstein is a bucket-list destination for many travelers.
 Ruled by a constitutional monarchy, land-locked Liechtenstein is the sixth-smallest country in Europe, but it’s big on natural attractions.
 Those on a day trip from Zurich are likely to be more impressed by the beauty of the surrounding countryside than by the capital city Vaduz, although the boldly designed contemporary art museum is well worth a visit.
 The royal family’s castle in Vaduz is off limits to visitors most of the year, but the pretty hilltop Gutenberg Castle in the village of Balzers is open for exploration.

 A one-and-a-half hour drive south from Zurich brings sightseers to the small resort town of Engelberg, the ideal departure point for any visitor who wants to enjoy views of central Switzerland from the highest vantage point.
 Standing 10,623 feet (3,238 meters) above sea level, the summit is always covered in snow.
 It takes a series of rides on three cable cars and a funicular to reach the top where passengers are rewarded with unparalleled views.
 There’s also a four-story complex at the summit that includes restaurants, shops and an ice-grotto bar.
 A glacier trail at the peak leads visitors into an illuminated ice cave.